shubhomoydas/ad_examples/README.md

     - The uncertainty region has a well-known prior when anomaly detector ensembles are employed
     - AAD designs a hyperplane that passes through the uncertainty region and tries to maintain it there so that uncertainty sampling can then be employed for anomaly detection
     - instances on one side of the margin are much more likely to be anomalies than on the other side; presenting instances from the 'anomaly' side to the analyst then reveals true anomalies faster

+The **desired properties** of an ensemble-based detector which will make it well-suited for active learning are:
+  - **Inexpensive members:** computationally cheap to create ensemble members.
+If we employ a linear model (such as with AAD), it helps to have a large number of members because it then increases the capacity of the model to incorporate a large number of instance labels.
+  - **Somewhat-OK (weak?) accuracy:** if accuracy is low, then more members will be desired
+  - **Many and diverse members:** a large number of high-precision-low-recall members might work well in combination (such as the leaf nodes of tree-based detectors)

+Some anomaly detectors which fit the above desiderata are:
+  - LODA: The one-dimensional projections are the members
+  - Tree-based detectors such as Isolation Forest: We may treat each tree in the forest or each node in the trees as the members
+  - Feature bagging: Detectors created from each random feature subset act as the members

 The section ['Intuition behind Active Anomaly Discovery'](#intuition-behind-active-anomaly-discovery) below explains the idea in more depth.